opentok/opentok-android-sdk-samples/Texture-Views-Renderer/README.md

 # Texture View Renderer

+Note: Read the README.md file in the Basic-Video-Chat folder before starting here.

 This sample application uses a custom video renderer based on `android.view.TextureView` class.

 The OpenTok SDK supports multiple ways of video rendering: